 All undergraduate students living in non-apartment style campus residence halls are required to purchase a meal plan.
-Freshmen and sophomores are required to purchase a Residential meal plan (Value or Unlimited).
-First-year and transfer residential students are automatically assigned to the Value Meal Plan.
+First-year and transfer residential students living in apartment and non-apartment style housing are automatically assigned to the Unlimited Plan.

 How can I purchase, change or cancel a meal plan?
 Are refunds available?

-All of our meal plans (both residential and YCMP) are block plans and there are no daily or weekly limits.
-You may check the remaining balance of your meal plan when you swipe in at the cashier’s station or online at https://get.cbord.com/umass
+All of our meal plans (both residential and YCMP Off-Campus) are block plans and there are no daily or weekly limits.

 What are guest meals?